solidzone/mailmeteor-landing/_posts/2021-04-08-mail-merge-gmail-script.md

 Sending mass emails from Gmail is sometimes seen as a challenge.
 I can tell you it's not!
 In this article we'll look at the basics of building a mail merge script for Gmail and how it can fit your email marketing needs.

-First, here's what you need to send emails in bulk with Gmail:
+First, here's what you need to build your own [mail merge for Gmail](/mail-merge-gmail):

 - a Gmail (or Google Workspace) account
 - a list of contacts